Xuyi County: History

 In medieval China, the area around Xuyi was administered as part of the prefecture or subprefecture of Sizhou.
 It was the hometown of Zhu Yuanzhang's family, which fled to Fengyang before his birth and rise to power as the Hongwu Emperor of the Ming.
 He subsequently erected the expansive Ming Zuling tomb nearby, where veneration could be offered to his grandfather, great-grandfather, and great-great-grandfather, all posthumously elevated to the dignity of honorary emperors.
-Under the Ming, the area was part of Nanzhili, the special directly-administered district around the southern capital at Nanjing.
+Under the Ming, the area was part of Nanzhili, the special directly administered district around the southern capital at Nanjing.

 Under the Qing, the province was renamed Jiangnan.
 Sizhou fell under its "Left" Governor and was later made part of Anhui Province.
 During the reign of the Kangxi Emperor, the Yellow River—then still flowing along a course south of Shandong—diverted to join the Huai further upstream.
 Its silt blocked the previous course of the Huai and caused Hongze Lake to grow enormously, swallowing both Sizhou and Ming Zuling tombs.
 With the previous county seat submerged, administration was moved first to Xuyi in 1680 and then west to the new Si County in 1777.

 After the establishment of the People's Republic of China, Xuyi and Sihong were both moved from Anhui to Jiangsu in 1955 to allow for unified administration for the entire area around Hongze Lake.
 By the early 1960s, the lake had receded enough that the long-flooded Ming Zuling was rediscovered.
 After the Cultural Revolution ended, the provincial and national cultural administrations excavated and restored the tombs.

 Administrative divisions

-In the present, Xuyi County has 14 towns and 5 townships.
+At present, Xuyi County has 14 towns and 5 townships.